 Michigan Charter School Teacher, Administrator of the Year both from GVSU-authorized schools

-Both the Michigan Charter School Teacher of the Year and the Michigan Charter School Administrator of the Year come from charter schools authorized by Grand Valley State University.
+Both the Michigan Charter School Teacher of the Year and the Michigan Charter School Administrator of the Year are from charter schools authorized by Grand Valley State University.

-Hockin and Woodward were selected from a pool of more than 600 nominations.
-This is just the second time that both winners come from charter schools that are authorized by the same entity.
-The first time occurred in 2016, when both winners also came from GVSU-authorized schools.
+Dischinger-Smedes and Llorens were selected from a pool of more than 700 nominations.
+This is just the third time that both awards have gone to educators representing schools authorized by the same entity.
+It occurred in 2019 and 2016, when both winners of those years also came from GVSU-authorized schools.

 For more information on MAPSA, visit https://www.charterschools.org.